michelmf/data_engineer_nd/Data_Pipelines_With_Airflow/README.md

 # Data Pipelines with Airflow

 This is the fifth project of the Data Engineer Nanodegree.
 In this project, students need to implement an end-to-end data pipeline to perform automated and scalable ETL flows using Apache Airflow.
-At the end of the project, the data pipeline meet at least the criteria below:
+At the end of the project, the data pipeline needs to meet at least the criteria below:

 1. The data pipeline must run without errors, processing all the expected ETL steps
 2. Creation of custom operators to perform specific tasks